Tracardi/tracardi-api/docs/resources/mqtt_resource.md

 * url: Url of your MQTT Server
 * port: Port of your MQTT Server
-* username: Set-up during MQTT Server Registration
+* username: Set-up during MQTT Server installation
-* password: Set-up during MQTT Server Registration
+* password: Set-up during MQTT Server installation

 All above information is required.
 None can be left empty.